WICG/sanitizer-api/README.md

   document.querySelector("p.out").replaceChildren(for_display.sanitize(untrusted_example));
 ```

-It is the over-arching design goal of the Sanitizer API to be safe and simple,
+It is the overarching design goal of the Sanitizer API to be safe and simple,
 at the same time.
 Therefore the API is not only safe by default, but is also
 perma-safe.
 The Sanitizer will enforce a baseline that does not allow script
 execution, even if a developer may have inadvertently configured script-ish